Isaac Weaver Jr.

-Isaac Weaver Jr. (March 1, 1756– May 2, 1830) was an American politician from Pennsylvania who served as a Democratic-Republican member of the Pennsylvania House of Representatives 1797 to 1803 including as Speaker from 1800 to 1803.
+Isaac Weaver Jr. (March 1, 1756 – May 2, 1830) was an American politician from Pennsylvania who served as a Democratic-Republican member of the Pennsylvania House of Representatives 1797 to 1803, including as Speaker from 1800 to 1803.
+He was an unsuccessful candidate for the U.S. House in 1801, and the U.S. Senate in 1801, 1802, 1812, 1819, and 1824.
 He resigned as Speaker on March 1, 1803, to take the office of Pennsylvania Treasurer, at that time an office elected by the General Assembly.

 He served as a member of the Pennsylvania Senate for the 18th district from 1809 to 1812 and again from 1817 to 1820 as Speaker of the Senate.

 Early life

-He was born in Providence Township, Pennsylvania to Isaac and Sarah Dell Weaver.
+He was born in Providence Township, Pennsylvania, on March 1, 1756, to Isaac and Sarah Dell Weaver.
 He received his education in Philadelphia, Pennsylvania and became a schoolmaster.

 He served as a captain in the Chester County Militia during the American Revolutionary War.
-After the war, he married Abigail Price and together they had 11 children.
+After the war, he married Abigail Price and together they had eleven children.
 He moved to Waynesburg, Pennsylvania.
 His first wife Abigail died in 1813 and he was remarried to Rachel Husbands.

-Death
+Death and burial

-He died on May 2, 1830 and was originally interred at the family farm near Castle Run in Greene County, Pennsylvania.
-He was reinterred to Jefferson Cemetery in Jefferson, Pennsylvania.
+He died in Waynesburg, Pennsylvania, on May 2, 1830, and was originally interred at the family farm near Castle Run in Greene County, Pennsylvania.
+His remains were later exhumed and reinterred at the Jefferson Cemetery in Jefferson, Pennsylvania.